 - Become aware of your present mental and emotional states.
 Notice your state of mind.
 Is it calm or busy, cloudy or focused?
 Where is your mind?

-When researching about walking meditation practices inherent to the Yoga tradition, I was surprise to not find much material about it.
-The practices mentioned were usually an adaptation from the Buddhist ones, where this type of meditation is more emphasized.
+In the Yoga tradition, walking meditation is not as popular as in the Buddhist tradition, where this type of meditation is more emphasized.
 In traditional Yoga, meditation seems to be always seated.

 The idea of this exercise is to coordinate different types of pranayama (breathing regulation) with the stepping.
 This is often more challenging, from a breathing point of view, than other types of walking meditation.
 Unlike other practices, in which we simply observe the breath, in pranayama we actively guide the breath.
 It may require some previous training in these breathing exercises in seated position for you to be able to do it comfortably.